crstmkt/ac-elwa-landingpage/README.md

 # AC-ELWA-Landingpage

-Simple React based WebApp as replacement for that stupid crappy HTML File they offer.
+Simple React based PWA to run on a(ny) Mobile Phone either than that stupid crappy HTML File they offer.

 ![Here be dragons](pics/overview.png)